flectra-hq/flectra/doc/setup/deploy.rst

 --------

-In multiprocessing, a dedicated LiveChat worker is automatically started and listening on :option:`the longpolling port <flectra-bin --longpolling-port>` but the client will not connect to it.
+In multiprocessing, a dedicated LiveChat worker is automatically started and listening on :option:`the longpolling port <odoo-bin --longpolling-port>` but the client will not connect to it.

 Instead you must have a proxy redirecting requests whose URL starts with ``/longpolling/`` to the longpolling port.
-Other request should be proxied to the :option:`normal HTTP port <flectra-bin --http-port>`
+Other request should be proxied to the :option:`normal HTTP port <odoo-bin --http-port>`

+To achieve such a thing, you'll need to deploy a reverse proxy in front of Odoo, like nginx or apache.
+When doing so, you'll need to forward some more http Headers to Odoo, and activate the proxy_mode in Odoo configuration to have Odoo read those headers.

 Configuration sample
 --------------------